AgustinPardo/pathwaytools-target-Integration/README.md

 sudo docker build -t pathway:24.0 .
 ```

-### Run python server (5008 default pythoncyc socket connection):
+### Run python server:
 ```
 sudo docker run --name pathwaytools --volume $PWD:/localData --volume $PWD/PGDBs:/opt/data/ptools-local/pgdbs -d -p 5008:5008 pathway:24.0
 ```
 This comand links the . directory to localData container directory, and create the PGDB folder where the PGDBs reconstructions are stored.
-Also start a python server that listen in port 5008 to be queried using pythoncyc library.
+Also start a python server that listen in port 5008 to be queried using pythoncyc library (5008 default pythoncyc socket connection).

-### Create the PGDB.
-Files to create the PGDB should be on a folder in . directory.
-(For this example test_kp13 folder)
+### Create the PGDB:
 ```
 sudo docker exec pathwaytools bash opt/pathway-tools/pathway-tools  -no-cel-overview -no-web-cel-overview -patho localData/test_kp13
 ```
 This command create a PGBG itsef, and you should have the genetic-elements.dat, organism-params.dat, and annotation files inside a folder on the . directory.
 Check the test_kp13 folder to see an example of those files or see PathoLogic Batch Mode section 7.6 of the PathwayTools user's manual for more information.

-### Restart the python service to see the new PGDB
+### Restart the python service to see the new PGDB:
 ```
 sudo docker container restart pathwaytools
 ```